Weather-Proofing Your Ducks

 Summer heat

-If the forecasters are correct, 2021 will feature unprecedented heat waves for our area.
+Summers seem to keep getting hotter and hotter!
 What can you do to keep your waterfowl safe in record-shattering heat?

 • Water, water, water!
 Make sure you provide fresh, cool water for all of your animals at least morning and evening.
 You can add ice to keep it cooler longer.
 Change swimming pools frequently, and make sure the birds have lots of opportunities to take a dip.